Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

   - `Notify decision`: The system communicates the result of the registration process to the user.

-#### **Trust Boundaries:**

-- `Internet Zone`: The untrusted external zone where users reside and submit their requests.
-- `AMAPP System Zone`: The internal, trusted environment where the API and backend logic are executed.
 - **Trust Boundaries:**
   - `Internet Zone`: The untrusted external zone where users reside and submit their requests.
   - `AMAPP System Zone`: The internal, trusted environment where the API and backend logic are executed.